harukizaemon/harukizaemon.github.io/_posts/2007-03-06-monitoring-java-processes-under-mac-os.markdown

 alias: /2007/03/monitoring-java-processes-under-mac-os.html
 categories:
 ---
-**Update:** After a bit of googling I discovered that it's a [bug](http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=6332311) which is fixed in Java 6 (Mustang) and relates to, wait for it, user names containing an underscore.
-Go figure!

 So today, after I don't know how many years of doing Java development, I find out there is [a command to list all the running Java processes](http://java.sun.com/j2se/1.5.0/docs/tooldocs/share/jps.html).
 It's available on all platforms I could find and it's called `jps`.
 On most platforms it'll display something like:

 ```